virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 }
 ```

 ##Examples

 **File creating error**

-The example below describes a double creating the same file and handling it error.
-Jelastic defined the result code of such errors - *4036*.
+The example below describes a creation of the same file twice and handling an error, which will occur as a result of such action execution.
+Consequently, the result code of this error will be defined as *4036*.

 ```
 {